-- 3.2.1 News, in whatever form, shall be reported with due accuracy and presented with Due Impartiality. - 3.2.2 Significant mistakes in news shall normally be acknowledged and corrected quickly.
-Corrections shall be given appropriate prominence whether by scheduling or location. - 3.2.3 No politician may be used as a newsreader, interviewer or reporter in any news Media Services unless, exceptionally, it is editorially justified.
+- 3.2.1 News, in whatever form, must be reported with due accuracy and presented with due impartiality. - 3.2.2 Significant mistakes in news must normally be acknowledged and corrected quickly.
+Corrections must be given appropriate prominence whether by scheduling or location. - 3.2.3 No politician may be used as a newsreader, interviewer or reporter in any news Media Services unless, exceptionally, it is editorially justified.